sojournerc/raphael-amd/README.md

 Essentially a copy of Chris Jensenuk's Raphael use in [DrawSvg](https://github.com/chrisjensenuk/DrawSvg)

-This is just a several wrappers.
+This git repo is just several wrappers.

 ### Usage